Modern Foreign Languages (MFL)

 We use a variety of techniques to encourage children to have an active engagement in French, including:

-• Multi-sensory elements to reinforce memory and engagemen.
+- Multi-sensory elements to reinforce memory and engagement.

-• Making the lessons entertaining and enjoyable, to develop a positive attitude to the learning of foreign languages.
+- Making the lessons enjoyable, to develop a positive attitude to the learning of foreign languages.

 Our two-year cycle, which has been carefully constructed for our children, along with the program of study overview can be found at the end of this document.